-The LED lighting market was previously discussed in Part 1 of this paper as a high growth market; it is expected to grow into a \$70 billion industry by 2020, taking a 70% market share in just 5 years.
-(Forbes) This growth is attributed to the advantages LEDs offer over traditional lighting forms in terms of adaptability, lifetime and efficiency.
+The LED lighting market is expected to grow into a \$70 billion industry by 2020, taking a 70% market share in just 5 years (Forbes).
+This growth is attributed to the advantages LEDs offer over traditional lighting forms in terms of adaptability, lifetime and efficiency.
 It is therefore easy to understand why LED lighting is being used in a vast array of applications including domestic lamps, industrial lighting for factories, lighting for marine environments, architectural lighting and designs, to name just a few.